I am opening up this coaching blog to several of the top clinical experts and diverse private practice therapists around the U.S. and world.

 Running a business can be stressful at times and it is easy to put self care last on the list.
 However, simple steps like starting your day off with a healthy breakfast, incorporating a yoga class, or getting out in nature more often are small ways to take care of you first.

-If you would like to join us and the other kind, inclusive and heart centered women this fall, you can learn more at the link below.
+If you would like to join us and other kind, inclusive and heart centered women this fall, you can learn more at the link below.
 All women, no matter your age, size, ethnicity or orientation are welcome!
-We keep the retreat small to foster connection, relaxation, and fun!
-Please note that as of this posting on August 9th, 2017 we are nearly filled.
-Here is the link: www.ShineRetreatForWomen.com
+We keep the retreat small and close it at 40 women in order to foster connection, self care, relaxation, and fun!
+Here is the link for more information: www.ShineRetreatForWomen.com

 22. Get confidence around your fee and learn to say it with a period behind it.
 Don't state your fee and immediately talk about how and why it's high, and go into offering a sliding scale or a conversation around it.